Motor Vehicle Department

 Monday-Friday (except Holidays), 7:00am to 5:00pm

-The department is open during the noon hour; however some windows may be closed due to staffing availability.
+The department is open during the noon hour; however, some windows may be closed due to staffing availability to accommodate lunch breaks.

 Online Services & Information